progmaticltd/ansible-gpg/README.md

 - [x] Create or maintain LUKS encrypted backup drives.
 - [x] Restore keys from LUKS encrypted backup drives.
 - [x] Transfer the keys on a Yubikey.
+- [x] Create a PDF document ready to be printed.

 ## Links